Melissa Baker is the Manager of Nutrition & Wellbeing at UBC Food Services.

 What else can you do to avoid catching a winter bug?

-Aim to eat the rainbow every day and ensure half your plate is fruit and vegetables at each meal.
-Eating a well-balanced plant-based diet is one of the best ways to stay healthy and productive during cold and flu season – in addition to controlling stress (easier said than done), sleeping 7-9 hours per night, washing your hands and moving your body.
+Aim to eat lots of colourful fruits and vegetables every day.
+Eating a well-balanced plant-based diet is one of the best ways to stay healthy and productive during cold and flu season – in addition to controlling stress, sleeping 7-9 hours per night, washing your hands and moving your body.
 It is worth it to make these things a priority, even when you are busy – your productivity and mental performance are best when your body is healthy!
+If you are looking for more tips to support your overall health, enroll in UBC’s Online Wellness Centre Course.